 You really shouldn’t consider exercising options at expiration – it’s just not worth it unless you are a big “fan” of the stock and company.

 Unless you bought a call or put to take a long-term position in the stock, you are generally better off closing the option trade than purchasing the shares.

-In addition, exercising options come with additional broker commission fees that you don’t want or need to pay.
+In addition, exercising options come with additional broker fees that you don’t want or need to pay.

 2. European Options Are Different – Watch Out!

 The majority of people trade American-style options.

 However, some investors prefer European-style options, so we want to ensure everyone knows the differences between the American- and European-style options.

 Most options you and I will trade are American-style options, and all the rules you already know apply to them.
 However, some options are European-style (and no, they do not trade only in Europe), which have slight variations.

 Most index options are European-style exercising.
 European -style exercising means that you can ONLY exercise that option AT expiration vs. American when you can exercise the option at any time before expiration.